mostafachegeni/Nimkat-e-Sefid/README.md

 # Nimkat-e-Sefid

-This is a Telegram Bot that helps student who are about to participate in Iranian Nation-wide University Entrance Exam.
+This is a **Telegram Bot** that helps students who are about to participate in Iranian Nation-wide University Entrance Exam.
+Through this Bot, every day a set of new exams are provided which the students are supposed to take.

+This Bot is developed based on **Flask framework** in **Python**.
+A **SQLite database** is employed to store the history of taken exams for each student using which the scores of students are calculated.
+In addition, using **FSM approach**, a defense machanism against **DoS Flooding Attack** is developed.

 <!-- a normal html comment -->